 Google’s algo updates have made the process of backlinking more complicated and more demanding, but for good reason: it’s almost impossible to spam links these days without facing some sort of consequence for it.

-Still, the hardworking business owners trying to build more links for their site’s authority are finding it harder to define exactly what makes a link “natural” and safe from potential penalties.
 Fortunately, quality link building services for SEO can analyze the qualities that make a link seem valuable in Google’s eyes, and provide direction on how to execute a link building strategy that is safe for the long term.

-There are good places and bad places to post links.
 Watch out for article directories, which are low-quality sites designed to aggregate links from all over the web.
 Since their sole purpose is to collect and exchange links, Google views these types of sites as ugly and irrelevant, and any links you post there will be counterproductive for your campaign.
 However, there are some industry-specific directories you can use to build links.
 Just make sure the directory appears to be a high quality site within your specific niche, and ensure your link is relevant to the thread, conversation, or topic where you post it.

 The best places to build backlinks are these industry-specific sites, industry forums, and other resource sites that allow guest bloggers.
 The closer a website is to your industry, the more likely it is that your links will be seen as relevant and natural.